 While we can always argue about whether people should be allowed to escape the requirement to pay back the State for the Medi-Cal benefits they receive, few would argue with the notion that all of us should explore and be able to claim every legitimate tax deduction which is allowable to reduce the amount of our taxes.
 This is what elder law attorneys do – they assist clients and their loved ones in utilizing allowable and legitimate strategies to create eligibility for the Medi-Cal long-term care benefit and to legally avoid the Estate Recovery Lien for benefits which they have received.

 Download the MCLE Self-Study test form here: Earn one hour of General MCLE credit by reading the article above and answering the questions of the Self-Study MCLE test.
-Send your answers, along with a check for $20 ($30 for non-members), to the address on the test form.
+Send your answers, along with a check ($20 per credit hour for CCCBA members / $30 per credit hour for non-members), to the address on the test form.

 Ron Mullin, past president of CCCBA and a lawyer in this county for over 30 years, dedicates a significant amount of his practice to estate planning, wills, trusts and elder law.
 He is also a mediator and arbitrator for disputed cases serving on ADR panels for the First and Third District Courts of Appeal as well as Alameda and Contra Costa Counties.